The Last User

 Your education in using AI will go more smoothly if you find support, join a club, or take a class.
 I asked the advice of a friend who has been using AI to build his own characters and environments for two years, and he offered to tutor me.
 (Thank you, Delonzo!)
 If I get any of this wrong, it is entirely due to my own errors.

 As you might imagine, I am most interested in creating my own images.
-So created a compressed file of original paintings, sketches, and photos of a clay bust of my character, Ixtania.
+So I created a compressed file of original paintings, sketches, and photos of a clay bust of my character, Ixtania.
 I uploaded the Zipped file to Replicate, which built a LoRA (Low-Rank Adaptation) composite model for me.
 This will guide my AI in building characters and environments.
 Then I downloaded Diffusion Bee and Draw Things (two different instances of AI) to live locally on my computer, and started building character models I can rely on going forward.

 See more arthropods, architecture, and examples of repainting below.